8 Great Fall Hikes Near Sacramento

 Quarry Trail | Auburn

 Just off Highway 49 in the Auburn State Recreation Area, this trail follows the path of an old railway that was used to carry limestone from the quarry.
 It’s wide and smooth, making it easily doable for families and beginners.
 The trail boasts sweeping views of the Middle Fork of the American River in the canyon below, and there are even a few spur trails that will take you down to the water’s edge.
 At just over ten miles, the trail is long, but you can do as much or as little as you like.
 Dogs are allowed on leash.

 Dave Moore Nature Trail | Coloma

 This flat, mile-long loop trail near Coloma heads to the South Fork of the American River and back again.
 The trail is lined with remnants from the Gold Rush era, including interesting rock formations.
-It’s a great hike for little ones, with a riverside beach and hidden dinosaur toys along the way.
+It’s a great hike for little ones, with a riverside beach.
 Plus, dogs are allowed to be off leash.

 Putah Creek Reserve Trail | Davis

 This flat, shaded trail along Putah Creek is great for animal lovers, as birds, rabbits, raccoons, lizards and turtles can often be spotted along the water.
 Part of the UC Davis Putah Creek Riparian Reserve, the trail follows the creek for more than nine miles, though the section between Pedrick Road and Old Davis Road is less than three miles (one way).
 There are a few benches along the way to take a load off, as well as a popular swimming hole.
 Dogs are allowed, but they must be on leash.